There are no products listed under this category.

-Our full-size 80% pistol kits are available for the most popular handgun platforms on the market: Configure a custom 1911, GLOCK-compatible pistol, or Sig P320 handgun in less than a day with one of these complete kits.
-Regardless of chosen platform, your completed and assembled full-size pistol will be 100% compatible with its corresponding "retail" platform's factory and aftermarket components!
+Each full-size 80% pistol kit is made to be compatible the most popular handgun platforms on the market: Configure a custom 1911, GLOCK-compatible pistol, or Sig P320 handgun in less than a day with one of these complete kits.
+Regardless of chosen platform, your completed and assembled full-size pistol will be work with all its corresponding "retail" (factory and aftermarket) platform's components!

 Completing Your 80% Frame

 Regardless of your chosen platform, completing your 80% frame generally requires the same procedures: Using some drill bits, you'll drill pin holes for the parts kit, trigger, and various components you need to install on the frame.
 You'll also need to cut grooves or bend metal tabs into the frame (or FCU for the P320) to allow for the installation of the barrel and slide.
 These steps require no specialty tools and little to no experience.

 Under federal law, yes.
 The ATF says you do not need a license to build a gun at home for personal use.
 No FFL is required, nor is a background check or paperwork.